Customer Survey Examples: 15 Popular Use Cases

 Ask things like "How would you rate the helpfulness of our customer service representative on a scale of 1-5?
 What could we have done better?"

-Voice of the Customer (VoC) surveys
+Voice of the Customer (VoC) Surveys

 VoC surveys are typically more open-ended, allowing customers to freely express their opinions about the brand, products, or services.
 This can provide rich, qualitative data that might uncover insights you hadn't even thought to ask about.